-Pupils are encouraged to develop a sense of responsibility through opportunities to become a class monitor, a junior school mentor, a junior school or senior school prefect or member of the school council.
+Pupils are encouraged to develop a sense of responsibility through opportunities to become a class monitor, a junior school mentor or a junior school or senior school prefect.
 These positions of responsibility provide pupils with the opportunity to demonstrate their leadership and organisational skills and their ability and willingness to help others.

 The current rewards structure is based around four main categories: attendance, academic performance, sporting performance and good behaviour, courtesy and manners.
 Rewards may be informal – through teacher praise and simply good work – and more formal, such as merit stickers, certificates, vouchers, trips or other items that have been identified by the school council.

 The system aims to raise self-esteem and self-confidence through recognising and rewarding our young people’s achievements, and we are delighted to receive the financial support of our business partners, through our Business Community Partnership Scheme.
 We currently receive support from the following: